Happening-Community/requests-and-offers/documentation/specifications.md

 - **AdministratorsPerson**: A link from the `administrators` anchor to a person.
 It is an index of all the administrators of the network.

+#### 4.7.2 User Interface

+The administrators have access to the Adminstration Dashboard which is a specific part of the UI that includes the pages for managing administrators, persons, projects, organizations, requests and offers.

+It also includes the search functionality and special reports.

+### 4.8 Roles & Permissions

+The Requests & Offers - MVP project is designed with a focus on facilitating collaboration and resource exchange within the hAppenings.community.
+To ensure a structured and efficient operation, the application defines specific roles and their associated permissions.
+These roles are crucial for managing the network's operations, ensuring its smooth functioning, and maintaining a healthy and supportive community.

+#### 4.8.1 Advocate

+- **Onboarded/Approved**: Advocates are individuals passionate about the Holochain technology, looking to support projects within the ecosystem.
+They are onboarded and approved to participate in the network by the network's administrators.
+- **Personal Profile**: Advocates must file out their personal profiles, including essential information and their areas of expertise.
+- **Offers**: Advocates can offer their skills, talents, or resources to the network.
+This includes mentorship, brainstorming sessions, or any other form of support they wish to provide.
+- **Reporting**: Advocates have access to reporting features, allowing them to view their exchanges and a general report of total exchanges for the month.

+#### 4.8.2 Creator

+- **Onboarded/Approved**: Creators are individuals or groups actively involved in creating or developing projects within the Holochain ecosystem.
+They are onboarded and approved to participate in the network by the network's administrators.
+- **Personal Profile**: Creators can file out their personal profiles, including their skills, location, type, etc.
+- **Offers**: Creators can make offers, including the skills and talents they wish to offer.
+- **Requests**: Creators can make requests for themselves, such as mentoring, brainstorming time, or testing in the early days of their projects.
+- **Reporting**: Creators can access reports on their exchanges and a general report of total exchanges for the month.

+#### 4.8.3 Projects and Organizations Administrators

+- **Onboarded/Approved**: Projects and organizations administrators are individuals or groups designated to represent a project or organization within the network.
+They are onboarded and approved to participate in the network.
+- **Personal Profile**: Projects and organizations administrators can file out their personal profiles, including their skills, location, type, etc.
+- **Offers**: Projects and organizations administrators can make offers, including the skills and talents they wish to offer.
+- **Requests**: Projects and organizations administrators can make requests for themselves and on behalf of their projects or organizations, such as fundraising, editing support, or testing of hApp.

+#### 4.8.4 Administrator

+- **Onboarded/Approved**: Administrators are individuals with special privileges to manage the network's operations.
+They are onboarded and approved to participate in the network.
+- **Personal Profile**: Administrators can file out their personal profiles, including their skills, location, type, etc.
+- **Offers**: Administrators can make offers, including the skills and talents they wish to offer.
+- **Requests**: Administrators can make requests for the MVP, such as help with moderation or supporting a kind community.
+- **Reports Backend**: Administrators have access to all reports and data, including the ability to pause or delete a member.

+#### 4.8.5 Matchmaker (Potential Future Role)

+- **Description**: A role that could be added in future versions to facilitate the matching of requests and offers more efficiently.

 ## 5. MVP Use Case: Project Collaboration and Skill Matching